malkmusl/bevy-player-plugin/README.md

 ## Contributing

-Let others know how they can contribute to your project.
-Provide guidelines for code formatting, issue reporting, and pull requests.
-Mention any specific development setup or testing requirements.
+Because the project is under the Malkmusl's Open Source License you don´t have to sign a CLA with me but i recomend to read it carefully the best way to contribute to this project is to download and use the code and post the bugs in issus or to do a push reqest if you have major tweaks

 Contributions to this project are subject to review and approval by the Malkmusl team.
 By submitting a contribution, you agree to comply with the Malkmusl's Open Source License and grant Malkmusl the right to use and distribute your contributions under the terms of the license.

-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on how to contribute to my projects.

 ## License